TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 Now, simply place one of the ProxyUser.ini files (for the FS version you want to fly, i.e. FS9 or FSX) in the main TileProxy root folder.
 Backup the original if you wish.
 I've included both versions because they differ slightly the way they're configured.
 You'll need to switch them out of the TP root folder if you decide to switch FS versions, so keep copies of each on hand.

-The default location for the ProxyUser.ini file is C:\Program Files\Microsoft Games\Microsoft Flight Simulator X\TileProxy.
+C:\Program Files\Microsoft Games\Microsoft Flight Simulator X\TileProxy

 Step 4.
 CONFIGURE THE PROXYUSER.INI FILE TO USE YOUR DESIRED ONLINE MAP SERVICE